 Board of Directors

 Krista is at MultiCare Health System and has been a Federal Way resident for more than a decade.
 She is passionate about healthcare and has been working to improve and support the health and well-being of community members throughout her 20-year healthcare career.
-In her role at Virginia Mason, Krista oversees all operations and business development of several strategic service lines and is responsible for delivering evidenced based, high quality care at a reduced price, and bringing value based healthcare to life within a fee-for service industry, as well as the development of community relationships that promote the health of the community.
-Prior to her position at Virginia Mason, Krista held a variety of leadership roles at UW Medicine and Highline Medical Center.
+In her role at MultiCare Health System, Krista serves as the Administrator for Orthopedics and Neuroscience carelines.
+She is responsible for strategic planning, operations, and is accountable for delivering evidenced based, high quality care at a reduced price, and bringing value based healthcare to life within a fee-for service industry, as well as the development of community relationships that promote the health of the community.
+Prior to her position at MultiCare Health System, Krista held a variety of leadership roles at Virginia Mason, UW Medicine and Highline Medical Center.

 TREASURER: Michael Gintz, CPA